 The CEU exchange program is open to University of Chicago undergraduate students only.
 Applications from outside the University are not accepted.

-This program is designed for undergraduates in good academic standing who are beyond their second year in the College.
+This program is designed for undergraduates in good academic and disciplinary standing who are beyond their second year in the College.
 Because there is a limit on the number of students who can participate in the CEU exchange, admission is highly competitive.
 Applicants should present a solid academic transcript as well as sound academic reasons for wishing to study at CEU and in Austria.
 Students are expected to have conscientiously pursued general education requirements, and to have begun coursework in their major subject by the end of their second year.
 It is especially desirable that their transcript, which will show coursework through autumn quarter of the application year, presents at least one course in their major.

 If their initial application is approved, students then complete forms specific to CEU.
 The College forwards this second application to the host university, which reserves the right of final decision.